Pylons/pyramid/docs/narr/urldispatch.rst

    /{foo}/bar/baz

+If a pattern is a valid URL it won't be ever matched against an incoming request.
+Instead it can be useful for generating external URLs.
+See :ref:`External routes <external_route_narr>` for details.

 A pattern segment (an individual item between ``/`` characters in the pattern) may either be a literal string (e.g. ``foo``) *or* it may be a replacement marker (e.g. ``{foo}``) or a certain combination of both.
 A